Party

 A party is a gathering of people who have been invited by a host for the purposes of socializing, conversation, recreation, or as part of a festival or other commemoration or celebration of a special occasion.
 A party will often feature food and beverages, and generally conversation, music, dancing, or other forms of entertainment.

-Some parties are held in honor of a specific person, day, or event, such as a birthday party, a Super Bowl party, or a St. Patrick's Day party.
+Some parties take place in honor of a specific person, day, or event, such as a birthday party, a Super Bowl party, or a St. Patrick's Day party.
 Parties of this kind are often called celebrations.
 A party is not necessarily a private occasion.
-Public parties are sometimes held in parks, restaurants, pubs, beer gardens, nightclubs, or bars, and people attending such parties may be charged an admission fee by the host.
-Large parties in public streets may celebrate events such as Mardi Gras or the signing of a peace treaty ending a long war.
+Public parties are sometimes held in parks, restaurants, pubs, beer gardens, nightclubs, or bars, and the host or the venue may charge people attending such parties an admission fee.
+Large parties in public streets may celebrate events such as (for example) Mardi Gras or the signing of a peace treaty ending a long war.

+Historically, English-speakers have also referred to certain social gatherings as "drums" or as "assemblies".